rpanchyk/novatel-wireless-reconnect/README.md

 - Novatel Wireless MIFI 4620 modem (with Verizon admin panel)
 - PC with Linux OS (connected to modem 24/7)

+## How it works
+First of all script checks the link to MIFI modem with _wget_ command.
+If it's OK, tries to connect with _wget_ to specified external web resource.

+If it's OK - just exit, else - execute PHP script which communicates with modem API and make reconnecting.

+All actions are logged in console.

 ## Dependencies
-The script uses Shell and Php, so install all required dependency packages.
+The script uses shell wget and PHP, so install all required dependency packages.
 - for _deb_ package management Linux (Debian-based):
 ```
 sudo apt-get install git wget php php5-curl